SerayaEryn/revane/docs/API.md

 ### Revane#register(id: string): Revane

+Registers a fastify plugin with the given `id` at the fastify server.

 ### Revane#registerControllers(): Revane

+Registers all fastify plugins decorated with `@Conroller()` at the fastify server.

 ### Revane#setErrorHandler(id: string): Revane

+Sets a not found handler with the given `id` at the fastify server.

 ### Revane#setNotFoundHandler(id: string): Revane

+Sets an error handler with the given `id` at the fastify server.

 ### Revane#basePackage(path: string): Revane

+Defines the base package of your application.

 ### Revane#componentScan(path: string): Revane

+Configures a json file that contains bean definintions ([Details](https://github.com/SerayaEryn/revane-ioc#json-file)).

 ### Revane#xmlFile(file: string): Revane

+Configures a xml file that contains bean definintions ([Details](https://github.com/SerayaEryn/revane-ioc#xml-file)).

 ### Revane#noRedefinition(noRedefinition?: boolean): Revane